-A thesis statement is usually 1-2 sentences that appear at the end of your introduction paragraph.
-Your thesis statement is a summary of your paper and should include your overall message (or argument) as well as your subpoints.
+A thesis statement is usually one or two sentences that appear at the end of your introduction paragraph.
+Your thesis statement is a summary of the paper's main idea and should include your overall message (or argument) as well as your subpoints.

 A thesis statement:

 Tells the reader what the essay will be about and what point you will be making (be specific!).

 Tells the reader how the essay is going to be structured and in what direction the argument is going.

 Expresses a point that needs to be proven through discussion and examples (e.g., it can't be a simple statement of fact or an opinion that cannot be supported by evidence).